How to Select and Implement the Right Tools for Mainframe DevOps Transformation

 No mainframe DevOps tool operates in a vacuum.

-Every tool operates within a complex web of other tools, users, and projects already in motion— none of which can be halted to accommodate a change in tech.
+Every DevOps tool for mainframe operates within a complex web of other tools, users, and projects already in motion— none of which can be halted to accommodate a change in tech.

-As such, any time you consider implementing a new tool, it’s important to first evaluate it along three core factors.
+As such, any time you consider implementing a new mainframe DevOps tool, it’s important to first evaluate it along three core factors.

 - Can the Tool Do the Job?